 For me journaling was a way of reflecting on and organising my thoughts, helping me to regroup and recover from days that were emotionally and physically draining, sometimes emotionally traumatic.
-The process allowed me to make sense of everything and to identify and acknowledge the emotions that I was experiencing.
+The process allowing me to make sense of everything, and to identify and acknowledge the emotions that I was experiencing.
 So, how can journaling help you?

 You Don’t Need to Write Well to Write a Personal Journal

 It’s always helped that I like to write, but I don’t have any expectations of writing eloquently or poetically when journaling.
 When I first started journaling, I didn’t even have a specific notebook to write in.
-I would write on any piece of blank paper that came to hand and afterwards I would shred or burn my written thoughts as a way of letting go of them.
+Just any piece of blank paper that came to hand sufficed, and afterwards I would shred or burn my written thoughts as a way of letting go of them.